Jamie Drysdale: Philadelphia Flyers (2024–present)

 On January 8, 2024, the Ducks traded Drysdale, as well as a second-round selection in the 2025 NHL entry draft, to the Philadelphia Flyers.
 In exchange, Anaheim received the signing rights to prospect Cutter Gauthier.
 Flyers coach John Tortorella praised Drysdale's skating ability and told reporters that he hoped for more offensive production from the defenceman, who joined Philadelphia's league-worst power play unit.
 During the Flyers' February 25 game against the Pittsburgh Penguins, Drysdale injured his left shoulder on a hit from Jansen Harkins.
 Although the injury was less severe than initially feared, Drysdale missed the next month of play, returning on April 1 for Philadelphia's game against the New York Islanders.
 Following the trade, Drysdale recorded two goals and five points in 24 games for the Flyers.
 After the season ended, Drysdale underwent core muscle surgery for a sports hernia that he had sustained in the first game of the season.

+Drysdale began the 2024–25 season on the top defensive pairing with Travis Sanheim, averaging more than 20 minutes of ice time per game.
+On November 9, he was injured in the Flyers' game against the Florida Panthers.
+He continued to work with associate coach Brad Shaw while on injured reserve, returning on December 8 against the Utah Mammoth.
+Upon his return, Drysdale was paired with Nick Seeler, whose defensive acumen allowed Drysdale greater movement on the ice.
+Although the Flyers struggled after the 4 Nations Face-Off in February, Drysdale's offensive performance increased alongside his confidence.
+Drysdale finished the season with seven goals, 20 points, and 102 blocked shots in 70 games.
+He played the final stretch on a pairing with old friend Cam York.

+On July 17, 2026, Drysdale was signed to a four-year, $26 million contract by the Flyers.